 Help us keep in contact with you or your college student by signing up with our Young Adult Registry.

 The application deadlines for scholarships for the 2019-2020 academic year is Monday, May 6, 2018.

 J. William Etheridge Memorial Scholarship

-The family of J. William Etheridge, along with the New Horizons Adult Sunday School class, is offering a $500 scholarship in his memory.
-Bill was a member and the teacher of the New Horizons Adult Sunday School class at the Aldersgate Campus for many years.
-He was an educator for 40 years and served as the principal for the former Newport News High School.
-Interested applicants must be high school graduating seniors or currently attending a college or university with a 2.5 GPA.
-This scholarship is available to all undergraduate students regardless of major.
-The completed scholarship package can be returned to the Aldersgate church office and placed in the New Horizons Sunday School mailbox.
+The family and friends of J. William Etheridge are offering a $500 scholarship in his memory.
+Bill was a devoted church member, and teacher of the New Horizons Adult Sunday School Class.
+He was an educator for 40 years, and served as the principal for the former Newport News High School.

 Pastor Larry and Karen Adams Scholarship

 The Pastor Larry and Karen Adams Scholarship honors Pastor Larry Adams for a life of purpose and example.
 It is our hope that when a young person is honored with this award that he or she will attempt to follow the wonderful template for a life of service and sacrifice that pastor Larry Adams has provided.
 The candidate chosen for the scholarship will receive a $500 one-time award.
 This amount is subject to change depending on the funds available. he scholarship will be awarded to a worthy student who best exhibits the ideals that Pastor Larry Adams espoused.
 He or she must fulfill all the requirements listed and complete the application process.
 In addition, the applicant must:

 Be accepted in a full time degree program at an accredited educational institution.